g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 cd yew_example
 ```

-* Add Yew Dependencies: After that, you will have to insert Yew and other dependencies related to it in your project.
+* Add Yew Dependencies: After that, you insert Yew and other dependencies in your project.
 Locate `Cargo.toml` in the main directory of your project.
 This file is where you mention all the dependencies for your Rust project.
 To include Yew and its related libraries, type these lines below the section labeled `[dependencies]`:

 ```toml
 [dependencies]